 - Updates on GSUSA and council policies/practices regarding group camping, hiking, cooking and other common outdoor practices.

 - Review of critical information and skills, especially those related to safety and care of GSK equipment and properties.
 (Note: some portions of this outline come from other outdoor trainings.)

 - Property updates

 Wilderness Travel (24-30 hours)

 - Prepares adults to take girls trip camping in a wilderness environment with as little impact on the environment as possible.
-See ‘Group Camping’ and Trip/Travel Camping’ in Safety Activity Checkpoints for detailed information about preparing for emergencies as well as Chapter 4 “Safety-Wise” for the type of First Aid/CPR requiring a Level 2 first aider.
+See the Safety Activity Checkpoints on ‘Group Camping’ and 'Trip, Travel, and Camping’ for detailed information about preparing for emergencies as well as Chapter 4 “Safety-Wise” for the type of First Aid/CPR requirements.